 “Now is the time for this report” writes Kana Enomoto of the Substance Abuse and Mental Health Services Administration, in regards to surgeon general Dr. Vivek Murthy’s thorough treatise, Facing Addiction in America.
-Released last month, it found that more than 289 million prescriptions were written for opioid analgesic pain relievers in 2012.
+Released in 2016, it found that more than 289 million prescriptions were written for opioid analgesic pain relievers in 2012.
 Coinciding with the seemingly ubiquitous prescriptions is rampant misuse.
 Between 2005 and 2011, opioid-related emergency department visits increased by more than 200 percent.
 The report reveals that 61% of the 47,055 deaths owing to drug use in 2014 were indebted to opiates, both prescription medication and heroin.

 As public health advocates and policy architects coalesce on strategy to combat opiate misuse and mend communities (disproportionately rural) devastated by the opioid crisis, the full scope of its casualties is only now starting to crystallize, namely children.
 The welfare of children is further jeopardized as adults turn towards heroin in the wake of oxycodone scarcity.

 Addicted to the overly-prescribed opiates, some have resorted to heroin, a cheaper but comparable high.
 The US cracked down on long-acting oxycodone prescriptions in 2010, over a decade after Purdue Pharma began flooding America, especially its rural centers, with OxyContin and disingenuous claims regarding addiction risk and the length of pain relief.
 Post oxycodone repression, the street value of opioid pain relievers soared while heroin’s lower price tag remains steady and its availability consistent.
 Rural areas now have an unprecedented heroin problem, proliferating much faster than treatment or strategies can be provided.
 Heroin overdoses grew five-fold from 2004 to 2014, but more than tripled between 2010 and 2014.
-Fentanyl, a synthetic opioid up to fifty times stronger than heroin, was responsible for 75% more deaths from 2014-2015, because users misunderstood its potentially lethal potency compared to heroin.
+Fentanyl, a synthetic opioid up to fifty times stronger than heroin, was responsible for 75% more deaths from 2014-2015, because users misunderstood it’s potentially lethal potency compared to heroin.

 And while parents fall victim to the opioid morass, children are watching.